Bringing runtime checks to compile time in Rust

 = note: required for `&[i32]` to implement `Into<[i32; 2]>`

-If we take the hint and try the rather cumbersome .try_into().unwrap(), it works:
+If we take the hint and try the rather cumbersome .try_into().unwrap()

 // let z: &[i32; 2] = &x[4..6];